Mehnuma/BLeS/README.md

 # BLeS: A MATLAB and Octave Toolbox for Block Length Selection in Block Bootstrap.
 <div align="justify">
-We present a MATLAB and Octave toolbox, `BLeS`, for selecting the block length, the main tuning parameter in the block bootstrap (a resampling method for estimating the empirical distribution of dependent data).
+We present a MATLAB and Octave toolbox, <code>BLeS</code>, for selecting the block length, the main tuning parameter in the block bootstrap (a resampling method for estimating the empirical distribution of dependent data).
 This package enables users to select block lengths using various methods provided by different scholars for several well-known block bootstrap approaches.
 This toolbox offers the following implementations for block length selection:

 1. Hall-Horowitz-Jing (HHJ) method
 2. Bühlmann-Künsch (BK) method